spcourse/python/en/tuples/10 tuples.md

 line.
 This is called tuple unpacking and assigns the values from the tuple to the variables in the same order as they were in the tuple.

-The number of elements must therefore match however many variables you are trying to unpack.
+The number of elements must, therefore, match however many variables you are trying to unpack.

 	>>> t